Municue

 Last: Feb 10, 2026·Zoning·District

-The City Council initiated rezoning proceedings for the properties at 5329 and 5335 East 1st Street to align with the Comprehensive Plan.
-This rezoning could affect the future development and land use of these parcels in Council District 11.
+The City Council initiated a rezoning process for properties at 5329 and 5335 East 1st Street in Council District 11.
+The rezoning was intended to align with the Comprehensive Plan for the district.
+The rezoning was adopted on February 10, 2026.

 CITY COUNCIL